hemeryar/explainers/coop_popups.md

 To sum up, `Popups` can be opened by `Unsafe-None` or `Same-Origin-Allow-Popups` in a different BCG with opener, and can open `Unsafe-None` in a different BCG with opener.
 The only practical modification needed is the extra special case in `Same-Origin-Allow-Popups` algorithm.

 We could also ask whether COOP: `Same-Origin-Allow-Popups` is still useful.
 It says both _"I'm okay preserving scripability to popups I open"_ but _"I'm not okay being opened as a popup"_.
 This is not something you can achieve using `Popups` which is symetrical.
 Whether or not we want to preserve this capability is not yet decided.

+## Maintaining the BrowsingContext group opener across navigations.

+We also need to think about how to handle this new type of opener across navigations, as pointed out [here](https://github.com/whatwg/html/issues/7713#issuecomment-1072288631).
+The goal is to allow for simple redirect use cases, while never ending up in a situation that would not be possible by directly opening of the popup.
+What seems reasonable is that when we swap BCG, and the current BCG holds opener information, we do a COOP comparison between the opener BCG and the new BCG to see if that link is maintained.

+Also note that since having an opener link between BrwosingContext groups does not imply a drop in security but simply very slightly increases the surface for side-channels, we can keep the link for all BCG swaps apart from the COOP one, where it's used explicitly to prevent such leakage.

 ## Security notes
 Purposefully chosing the absolute minimum set of windowProxy attributes to make OAuth possible helps prevent side-channel leaks, which has been a concern both for openers and openees.